The 1907/15 Mors Le Sanglier - Aero Gp Special

 The man claimed the name implied that Mors drivers had the licence to kill anyone who crossed the path of their cars.

-A child was struck by a Mors driver during a race who later died.
+Sadly, it did happen... not on purpose of course.
+But yes, a child was struck by a Mors driver during an early race who later died.

 The Mors automobile factory was an early French car manufacturer.
 It was one of the first to take part in automobile racing in 1897.
 By the turn of the century, automobile racing had become largely a contest between Mors and Panhard et Levassor... a part of history rarely mentioned.

-Mors was also one of the first automobiles to use the V engine configuration... another tidbit rarely mentioned.
+Mors was also one of the first automobiles to use the V engine configuration... another tidbit to add to that mental thicket.

 The company produced a number of models which were sold widely in Europe and in the USA.
 In 1905 these ranged from 2.3 litres to the 8.1 litre 40/52 HP and by 1914 Minerva-built Knight sleeve valve engines.
 Their efforts in racing ended with World War I and attempts to return were never realized.